-The program prepares students for entry-level positions in salons, day spas or medical settings such as medi-spas, dermatologist, or plastic surgery centers.
-Future employment may include esthetician, sales representative for product lines, or make-up artists.
+The program prepares students for entry-level positions in salons, day spas, or medical settings such as medi-spas, dermatology offices, or plastic surgery centers.
+Future employment may include positions as estheticians, sales representatives for product lines or make-up artists.

 Approx. # of Quarters: 4